okiyama/Animal-Crossing-Code-Optimizer/readme.txt

 He also said that it should use universal codes because the player to player codes mostly don't work He said that the red items and yellow items are needed?
-Need to double check what he means Likely I'll want to just optimize for the 500 or so items in the route
+Need to double check what he means Likely I'll want to just optimize for the 500 or so items in the route https://nookipedia.com/wiki/Secret_code#Types_of_codes - so it looks like what I should do is see which codes in the route are universal and which are contest codes and follow suit.
+Then the rest can be universal.
+So it looks like I'm actually looking to set the player and town name on the code itself, not for the player.
+Player name town name can stay as !/!.
+Additionally, on universal codes only the town name should be 1 character.
+It's fine for the player name to take as much room as needed.
+Also the hundo tracking program could be optimized with a better UI.

 DONE:
 A lot of these characters look like they can't be input ingame, need to check what can actually be used.
 Probably with a memory viewer.